-- 1. Background - 2.
+- Background - 2.
 Screening and triage: early recognition of patients with SARI associated with COVID-19 - 3.
-Immediate implementation of appropriate IPC measures - 4.
+Immediate implementation of appropriate infection prevention and control (IPC) measures - 4.
 Collection of specimens for laboratory diagnosis - 5.
 Management of mild COVID-19: symptomatic treatment and monitoring - 6.
 Management of severe COVID-19: oxygen therapy and monitoring - 7.
 Management of severe COVID-19: treatment of co-infections - 8.
 Management of critical COVID-19: acute respiratory distress syndrome (ARDS) - 9.
 Management of critical illness and COVID-19: prevention of complications - 10.
 Management of critical illness and COVID-19: septic shock - 11.
 Adjunctive therapies for COVID-19: corticosteroids - 12.
 Caring for pregnant women with COVID-19 - 13.
-Caring for infants and mothers with COVID-19: IPC and breastfeeding - 14.
-Care for older persons with COVID-19 - 15.
+Caring for infants and mothers with COVID-19: IPC and breastfeeding - Care for older persons with COVID-19 - 15.
 Clinical research and specific anti-COVID-19 treatments

-Appendix: resources for supporting management of SARI in children
+Appendix: resources for supporting management of severe acute respiratory infections in children